kartikeysharma95UZH/ma-thesis/Model-inference/README.md

 1. `Noun Completion English`
 This task involves completing an elided noun text by adding an appropriate text in English.

-To run the model for noun completion in English, use the following command:
+To run this model, use the following command:

 ```
 python main.py --task noun-completion-en --input "Your input text here"